 Other conditions linked to the menopause include heart palpitations, urinary tract infections and even increased risk from other, more serious conditions such as osteoporosis and heart disease.
 For many women, menopause just isn’t pleasant and can make work more of a challenge.

 If you’re experiencing symptoms, what can you do?

 While it may feel strange talking to your employer about your issues, most are understanding.
 Don’t be afraid to talk with your employer or the Human Resources department and make requests based on what you feel able to manage.

 For your part, maintaining a healthy lifestyle outside of work can help.
-Eating a healthy, well-balanced diet full of vitamins and minerals may help alleviate symptoms of fatigue; protein sources from grass fed meat, wild fatty fish, pasture raised poultry and eggs, healthy fats, lots of green veggies and minimizing carbohydrates can stabilize blood sugar and help improve energy.
+Eating a healthy, well-balanced diet full of vitamins and minerals may help alleviate symptoms of fatigue; protein, healthy fats and complex carbohydrates such as wholegrains and vegetables can stabilize blood sugar and help improve energy.

 Exercise and meditation can improve mood and help ease feelings of stress and anxiety.
 Meditation techniques can also help ease stress while you’re at work.